7ep/r3z/docs/the_lab.md

 By the way, there are different kinds of failure.
 Small failures are a necessity to success.
 Big failures kill the project.
-By avoiding all failures, companies invite the catastrophic flavor.
+By avoiding all failures, companies invite the catastrophic variety.

 We embrace simplicity.
 Systems that are built as simply as possible from the ground up are far likelier to succeed.
 Given the